develtechmon/ROS1/UserGuide/ros1_noetic_airsim_wsl2_setup.md

 We're going to install `Ardupilot` which will be used for simulation later.

 #### Step 1: Clone Ardupilot packages and install the following

+Since Ubuntu 20.04 is "end of support", checkout a version that still supports it:

 ```
 git clone https://github.com/ArduPilot/ardupilot